biell/alti-server/README.md

 ## Alti+ game types

+### Normal Games
+All normal game types will run just as normal on `alti+server` systems.
+They can be run with all default values, or spiced up by changing camera or plane scale, gravity, etc.  It is up to the server admins.

 ### Capture the Flag
 There are number of options for game types which are different from what you would normally see.
 Capture the flag games have a powerup which is